The 'REAL' Last Dance: Look back at Michael Jordan's last years as a player with the Wizards

 WASHINGTON — Before you watch ESPN's docuseries on Michael Jordan and the Chicago Bulls called "The Last Dance," take a walk down memory lane of MJ's time in D.C., which included two seasons, and a bitter ending for arguably the greatest basketball player to ever live.

-ESPN's "The Last Dance" will cover the Bulls 97-98 season, Jordan's last with Chicago, which became his final season before he retired for a second time.
-It will air Sunday at 9 p.m.
+ESPN's "The Last Dance" covers the Bulls dynasty through the prism of the 97-98 season, Jordan's last with Chicago and final season before he retired for a second time.

 His retirement from the Wizards would be his third and final retirement as a player, and many — including Jordan — were left with a bad taste in their mouth from the experience.
 Unfortunately, due to injuries, Jordan looked noticeably older and not like the star player he once was.

-Jordan's time in D.C. may have been a letdown — for him and sports fans — but having one of the greatest basketball players of all time in your backyard was still a treat for Washingtonians.
+Jordan's time in D.C. may have been a letdown, but having one of the greatest basketball players of all time in your backyard was still a treat for Washingtonians.

 Below is a timeline for Jordan-mania in D.C. and a look back at his time with the Washington Wizards: